 If you are ready to learn about creating a vintage car collection, read on!

 What is a Vintage Car?

 In a general sense, a vintage car is an old car.
-This can mean many things to many people, but the textbook definition per the auto industry is any car that hails from 1919 to 1930.
-The vintage moniker is often extended into other years and date ranges for enthusiasts as most car lovers enjoy many cars from many eras, not just this small window of time.
+This can mean many things to many people.
+However, the textbook definition per the auto industry is any car that hails from 1919 to 1930.
+The vintage moniker is often extended into other years and date ranges for enthusiasts.
+This is because most car lovers enjoy many cars from many eras, not just this small window of time.

 Creating a Vintage Car Collection

 1. Decide Where You Will House Your New Classic Car Collection

 This can be the biggest factor that will determine how large your collection of cars can be.
 Many people who have vintage car collections store them at a warehouse/facility for storing and displaying cars.
 This can add quite a bit of cost to your collection.
 However, it’s worth it if you like keeping your vintage cars locked away and in ready-to-show condition always